mrc-ide/covid-sim/README.md

 :warning: This model is in active development and so parameter name and behaviours, and output file formats will change without notice.

-:warning: A single model run does not produce statistically significant results.
-Multiple runs with different random number seeds should be made to generate a statistical model.
+:warning: The model is stochastic.
+Multiple runs with different seeds should be undertaken to see average behaviour.

 ## Status